By becoming a surrogate, you can give hopeful intended parents the gift of having a child.

 If this sounds daunting, don’t worry.
 Our specialists are here to support you!

 This portion of the surrogacy process is to verify that your home environment is safe and stable for to ensure the health of you and the baby.
 A licensed social worker will visit your home and will sit down individually with you and each adult living with you.
 She or he will ask you various questions regarding surrogacy, including:

 Spouse or partner’s commitment to surrogacy

-We will ask you and your significant other to visit with a licensed psychologist for psychological testing to talk to you about various topics, including:
+We’ve also found that taking steps to emotionally prepare for the journey, like counseling, puts you in a better position to succeed.
+That’s why we will ask you and your significant other to visit with a licensed psychologist to talk to you about various topics, including:

 The “what-ifs” that could happen during the process

 How you might feel when giving the baby to the intended parents after delivery

 The in-home assessment might seem intimidating, but it is purely precautionary.
 We care about the health of you and the baby you’re carrying, and we want to make sure you’re prepared to have a successful surrogacy.
 The in-home assessment is meant to rule you in, rather than out.